 Alexandra has attended the Bates Dance Festival (ME) and American Dance Festival (NC) where she has had the opportunity to study and connect with a brilliant and eclectic array of dancers and teachers.
 She has also attended intensives with Black Label Movement, Complexions Contemporary Ballet, and Mark Morris Dance Group.
 These experiences propel her to push artistic boundaries, and have influenced the philosophy and physicality she embodies as a dancer and choreographer.

 Alexandra has worked with several companies in Pittsburgh, most notably Attack Theatre, and STAYCEE PEARL dance project.
 She has also worked with movement theater artist Mark Conway Thompson, with whom she originated the role of Predator in his 2016 work, Kimono.
 In 2012 she was cast in Bricolage’s STRATA, which became the basis for her first evening work, CONNOTATIONS: unknown (2014).
 In 2015 she presented Dance!
 From the Inside Out, a collaborative dance video project that premiered at the Dollar Bank Three Rivers Arts Festival.
 It included an interactive activity and twelve site-specific performances that entertained and engaged upwards of two thousand unsuspecting passersby.

-Alexandra currently works with Black Label Movement (BLM) as an Administrative Assistant.
-She most recently assisted BLM's Artistic Director, Carl Flink, on his new work for James Sewell Ballet's Ballet Works Project (March 2017).
+Alexandra currently moves with Black Label Movement (BLM).
+This year she had the pleasure of assisting BLM's Artistic Director, Carl Flink, on his new work for James Sewell Ballet's Ballet Works Project (March 2017).